Help an orphan become a biomedical engineer

 Any amount helps - more than you know.

-Last November, I returned to Ghana to visit Raphael, the orphanage, and his high school.
-Again, I saw these generous and thoughtful qualities in him.
-Now, as a young man, he continues to set an example for the other orphans and takes care of the younger children.
+In November 2024, I returned to Ghana to visit Raphael, the orphanage, and his high school.
+Again, I saw his generous and thoughtful personality.
+Now, as a young man, he continues to set an example for the other orphans and take care of the younger children.
 For example, using what little money he has, he would buy medicine and food for the other orphans.
 Raphael is one of those special people who make the world a better place for everyone around him.

-"Over the last 8 years, I’ve watched Raphael work harder than anyone I have met.
-Traveling 4 hours each way to return to the orphanage while he was just a teenager himself, helping younger kids learn, eat, pray, and dream bigger.
+"Over the last 9 years, I’ve watched Raphael work harder than anyone I have met.
+Traveling 4 hours each way to return to the orphanage on weekends and holidays, while he was just a teenager himself, helping younger kids learn, eat, pray, and dream bigger.
 He helped organize church events, trained and coached soccer teams, and tutored his fellow students, all while working on his own future as well.
 He’s become a role model not only to them, but to me.”

 — Max Carter